Ghana Empire

-Complex societies, some based on trans-Saharan trade in salt and gold had existed in the region for centuries at the time of the empire's formation.
-The introduction of the camel to the western Sahara in the 3rd century AD served as a major catalyst for the transformative social changes that resulted in the empire's formation.
-By the time of the Muslim conquest of North Africa in the 7th century, the camel had changed the ancient, more irregular trade routes into a trade network running from Morocco to the Niger River.
-The Ghana Empire grew rich from this increased trans-Saharan trade in gold and slaves and salt, allowing for larger urban centers to develop.
-The traffic furthermore encouraged territorial expansion to gain control over the different trade routes.

-When Ghana's ruling dynasty began remains uncertain among historians.
+It is uncertain among historians when Ghana's ruling dynasty began.
 The first identifiable mention of the imperial dynasty in written records was made by Muḥammad ibn Mūsā al-Khwārizmī in 830.
-Further information about the empire was provided by the accounts of Cordoban scholar Al-Bakri when he wrote about the region in the 11th century.
+Further information about the empire was provided by the accounts of Cordoban scholar al-Bakri when he wrote about the region in the 11th century.

 After centuries of prosperity, the empire began its decline in the second millennium, and would finally become a vassal state of the rising Mali Empire at some point in the 13th century.
 Despite its collapse, the empire's influence can be felt in the establishment of numerous urban centers throughout its former territory.
-In 1957, the British colony of the Gold Coast, under the leadership of Kwame Nkrumah named itself Ghana upon independence in honor and remembrance of the historic empire, although their geographic boundaries never overlapped.
+In 1957, the Gold Coast, under the leadership of Kwame Nkrumah named itself Ghana upon independence.

 Etymology

-The word ghana means warrior or war chief and was the title given to the rulers of the original kingdom whose Soninke name was Ouagadou.
+The word Ghana means warrior or war chief, and was the title given to the rulers of the kingdom.
 Kaya Maghan (king of gold) was another title for these kings.
+The Soninke name for the polity was Ouagadou.
+This meant the "place of the Wague", the term current in the 19th century for the local nobility or may have meant 'the land of great herds'.